Catholic Church in Israel: Ecumenical participation

 The Middle East Council of Churches represents 14 million Christians in the Middle East, covering 14 countries and including representatives from 27 churches or jurisdictions (3 Oriental Orthodox, 4 Eastern Orthodox, 7 Catholic, and 13 Protestant/Evangelical).

 The Heads of Churches in Jerusalem is a gathering of the patriarchs and other ordinaries of 13 of the local Christian churches in Jerusalem, including Eastern Orthodox, Oriental Orthodox, Eastern Catholic, Latin Catholic, Anglican, and Lutheran churches.

 Religious institutes

-There are 1,764 members of religious orders and institutes of consecrated life in Israel and the Palestinian territories.
+In 2020, there were 1,310 members of religious orders and institutes of consecrated life in Israel and the Palestinian territories.

 The oldest of these is the Franciscan Custody of the Holy Land, established as a province in 1217.

 They are represented by the Committee of the Religious Men of the Holy Land and the Union of Religious Superiors of Women in the Holy Land.

 Male religious

-There are 540 male religious, representing the following congregations:
+There are 440 male religious, representing the following congregations: